mlcommons/training/moe_pretraining/nemo/README.md

 ### Steps to configure machine

-To use this repository, please install a supported version of PyTorch with GPU support and NVIDIA APEX. **Slurm-based clusters are required to run the reference**.
+To use this repository, install a supported version of PyTorch with GPU support and NVIDIA APEX. **Slurm-based clusters are required to run the reference**.

-We recommend using the latest PyTorch container.
-The latest tested compatible version is `nvcr.io/nvidia/pytorch:25.12-py3`.

 #### Container setup